j23414/location_curation/README.md

 * (download all or in batches of 10) or rename 10> with a 9 prefix

 Place the above files in `ncov/scripts/curate_metadata/inputs_new_sequences`.

+Tag with Greenbox emoji to indicate it's been downloaded.
+Will replace with Greencheckmark emoji to indicate it's been merged.

 ## Run parse additional info